9501sam/starbuzz/README.md

-This is an example of the book "Head First Design Patterns", using the decorator pattern.
+This is an example in the book "Head First Design Patterns", using the decorator pattern.